DavePearce/Homepage/content/blog/05_type_variance.md

   T value
 }
 ```
-The reason this is invariant is that the field `T value` imposes a constraints that `T` cannot be contravariant.
+The reason this is invariant is that the field `T value` imposes a constraint that `T` cannot be contravariant.
 Combining the constraints from both fields leaves only one possibility!

 ### Conclusion